 K.S.A.
 65-202 requires that the local health officer of each county "shall upon the opening of the fall term of school, make or have made a sanitary inspection of each school building and grounds, and shall make or have made such additional inspections thereof as are necessary to protect the public health of the students of the school."
-The duty of the local health officer to conduct a sanitary inspection of each school building and grounds a clear mandate.
-It requires a sanitary inspection and such additional inspections of the building and grounds to protect the public health of students.
+The duty of the local health officer to conduct a sanitary inspection of each school building is a clear mandate.
+It requires a sanitary inspection and additional inspections of the building and grounds to protect the public health of students.
 K.S.A.
 65-202 does not indicate what constitutes a sanitary inspection.
-Therefore, each local health officer has discretion to determine what specific sanitary issues the local health officer should look for during this inspection.
-Click here to learn more for KDHE.
+Therefore, each local health officer has the discretion to determine what specific sanitary issues the local health officer should look for during this inspection.